ramalhais/previous/branches/branch_filesharing/readme.previous.txt

   NeXTstation Turbo Color
   NeXTdimension Graphics Board

+Note that some hardware is only supported by later operating system versions:
+  NeXT Computer (68030):                       all versions NeXTcube and NeXTstation (68040 non-Turbo):  NeXTstep 2.0 and later NeXTdimension Graphics Board:                NeXTstep 2.1 and later NeXTcube and NeXTstation (68040 Turbo):      NeXTstep 2.2 and later

 Previous comes with a command line utility called "ditool" (disk image tool).
 You can get informations about its features and how to use it by calling it with the -h option (ditool -h).
 Be careful using the -clean option, because it will delete all files from the specified directory without asking.

  3) Compiling and installing